 Inhalation is one of the simplest ways to use essential oils.
 If you have a diffuser, this recipe can be modified to your diffuser’s specifications, but if you don’t have one, no worries!
 You can just as easily create a personal essential oil inhaler.

-So if you’re needing some help relaxing and getting centered, get your essential oil inhaler and sniff away for a few minutes several times a day as needed.
+So if you need some help relaxing and getting centered, get your essential oil inhaler and sniff away for a few minutes several times a day as needed.
 It’s as simple as that!

 3. Antimicrobial Diffuser Blend

 When cold and flu season rolls around, I like to diffuse several times a week.
-I for sure diffuse when somebody is sick, but I also like to diffuse when we’re healthy to help us stay that way!
+And I definitely diffuse when somebody is sick, but I also do it when we’re healthy to help us stay that way!

-There are several antimicrobial oils that are great for purifying the air, so feel free to swap out any oils to suit your preferences.
+Several antimicrobial oils are helpful for purifying the air, so feel free to swap out any oils to suit your preferences.
 Also, make sure to adjust the number of drops based on your diffuser’s instructions.

 I’ve listed only a few of the ways you can use turmeric essential oil, but there are so many more!
 Truly, the list of uses for essential oils is endless; it all depends on personal preference.